island-lang/island-lang.github.io/README.md

 class Person
 	firstName: string
 	lastName: string
-	planetResidence = 'Earth'
+	planetResidence = "Earth"

-let angelaFromUnknownPlanet = Person with firstName = 'Angela', no planetResidence
+let angelaFromUnknownPlanet = Person with firstName = "Angela", no planetResidence
 ```

 **Features can be partial** as well, however since features cannot be instantiated directly the `partial` type modifier is only effectively usable for specifying a subset of a feature's fields that are expected to be known.
 For instance: